 pipeline.batch.sizesettings.
 Pipelines that intermittently receive large events at irregular intervals require sufficient memory to handle these spikes.
 Configure the

 - Measure each change to make sure it increases, rather than decreases, performance.

 - Ensure that you leave enough memory available to cope with a sudden increase in event size.
 For example, an application that generates exceptions that are represented as large blobs of text.

 - The number of workers may be set higher than the number of CPU cores since outputs often spend idle time in I/O wait conditions.

 Threads in Java have names and you can use the

 top, and the VisualVM graphical tools to figure out which resources a given thread uses.

 On Linux platforms, Logstash labels all the threads it can with something descriptive.
 For example, inputs show up as

-[base]<inputname, and pipeline workers show up as
+[base]<inputname, filter/output workers show up as